What is a cerebral abscess?

 What are the risk factors for cerebral abscess?

 You have a higher risk of developing this problem if you have heart defects, HIV/AIDS or other conditions that affect your immune system, or if you use medicines that inhibit your immune system.
 You are also at greater risk if you have had a recent injury to your head or head surgery (including dental procedures).
+People with a history of intravenous (IV) drug abuse are also prone to developing a brain abscess.

 What are the symptoms of a cerebral abscess?